unyt-org/uix/docs/manual/10 Functions and Contexts.md

 ```

 > [!NOTE]
-> The `"no-datex"` flag can also be set when rendering with `renderHybrid`.
+> The `"standalone"` flag can also be set when rendering with `renderHybrid`.
 In this case, the
 > event handler function is already activated before the DATEX Runtime is fully initialized,
 > leading to faster
 > initial response times.